VICO-UoE/mlpractical/environment-set-up.md

 *Note this is meant as an example of a `git config` command - you do not need to run this command though there is no harm in doing so.*

-From the root `mlpractical` directory if you now run:
+From the  `~/mlpractical` directory if you now run:

 `git status`